monzel/YetAnotherInternetRadio/README.md

 - 10 kΩ resistor
 - DC-DC Buck Step-Down Converter
 - Cables, of course
 - An old radio with integrated amplifier
+- Ground Loop Isolator

 Every old radio with a turning knob and an AUX input can work.
 I used a broken _Sangean WR-11_ where the AUX still worked.